 Flash freezing holds the contents of K-Cups in stasis.
 Protection from air and moisture prevents natural decomposition and the development of mold.
 This, in turn, increases the shelf life of Keurig K-Cups.

 As long as there is no perforation of the K-Cup and the vacuum seal remains intact, the ingredients should be usable for years.

 This is not to say that they will be at their best, though.

 SEE ALSO: Best K-Cup Coffee

-As we've mentioned, the contents of K-Cups are preserved by a combination of vacuum sealing and nitrogen treatment.
+As we’ve mentioned, the contents of K-Cups are preserved by a combination of vacuum sealing and nitrogen treatment.
 Vacuum sealing is completely safe.
-It consists of simply removing all oxygen from a container and sealing it tightly to prevent contamination.
+It consists of simply “best by” date from a container and sealing it tightly to prevent contamination.